Big news: Our first European data center, in Amsterdam, is open and accepting customer data!

 Q: What’s next?

 A: We’re actively working on region selection for individual B2 Buckets (instead of Backblaze region selection on an account basis), which should open up a lot more interesting workflows!
-For example, customers who want can create geographic redundancy for data within one B2 account (and for those who don’t want to set that up, they can sleep well knowing that Backblaze durability calculates at 11 nines).
+For example, customers who want can create geographic redundancy for data within one B2 account (and for those who don’t want to set that up, they can sleep well knowing that Backblaze durability calculated at 11 nines).

 We like to develop the features and functionality that our customers want.
 The decision to open up a data center in Europe is directly related to customer interest.
 If you have requests or questions, please feel free to put them in the comment section below.